-Our Restated Certificate of Incorporation provides for a board of directors that is divided into three classes.
-The term for each class is three years, staggered over time.
-This year, the term of the directors in Class III expires.
-Two of our Class III directors will each stand for re-election at the Annual Meeting and one will be retiring from our Board of Directors at the end of his term.
-Our Board of Directors is currently comprised of seven members, and effective as of our Annual Meeting, our Board will consist of six members.
-If the Class III director nominees are elected at the Annual Meeting, the composition of our Board of Directors will be as follows: Class I- Mr. John K. Clarke and Dr. Paul Schimmel; Class II- Mr. Timothy P. Coughlin and Dr. Jane A. Gross; and Class III- Dr. Sanjay S. Shukla and Dr. Svetlana Lucas.
-Mr. Jeffrey S. Hatfield is retiring from the Board of Directors at the Annual Meeting.
-Mr. Hatfield recently became the Chief Executive Officer and a member of the board of Directors of Vividion Therapeutics, Inc. and given his new responsibilities he will be retiring from our Board of Directors.
-Mr. Hatfield has served on our Board of Directors since 2017, and we thank him for his years of service.
+Our Restated Certificate of Incorporation provides for a board of directors that is divided into three classes, each with a staggered, three-year term.
+The term of the Class I directors will expire at the Annual Meeting, and all three of our Class I directors will stand for re-election at the Annual Meeting.
+Our Board of Directors is currently comprised of seven members.
+If the Class I director nominees are re-elected at the Annual Meeting, the composition of our Board of Directors will be as follows: Class I - Mr. John K. Clarke, Dr. Paul Schimmel and Dr. Sara L. Zaknoen; Class II - Mr. Timothy P. Coughlin and Dr. Jane A. Gross; and Class III - Dr. Svetlana Lucas and Dr. Sanjay S. Shukla.

-In the absence of instructions to the contrary, the persons named as proxy holders in the accompanying proxy intend to vote in favor of the election of the nominees designated below to serve until the 2024 Annual Meeting of Stockholders and until their successors shall have been duly elected and qualified.
+In the absence of instructions to the contrary, the persons named as proxy holders in the accompanying proxy intend to vote in favor of the election of the Class I director nominees designated below to serve until the 2025 annual meeting of stockholders and until their successors shall have been duly elected and qualified.
 Each nominee is currently a director.
 The Board of Directors expects that each nominee will be available to serve as a director, but if any such nominee should become unavailable or unwilling to stand for election, it is intended that the shares represented by the proxy will be voted for such substitute nominee as may be designated by the Board of Directors.
-The biographies of our directors and their ages as of March 15, 2021 are set forth below.
+The biographies of our directors and their ages as of March 7, 2022 are set forth below.

 Name Age Position

 Sanjay S. Shukla, M.D., M.S.
-49 President, Chief Executive Officer and Director
+50 President, Chief Executive Officer and Director

-John K. Clarke (1)(2)(3) 67 Chairman of the Board
+John K. Clarke (1)(2)(3) 68 Chairman of the Board

-Timothy P. Coughlin (1)(2) 54 Director
+Timothy P. Coughlin (1)(2) 55 Director

 Jane A. Gross, Ph.D.
-(2) 64 Director
+(2) 65 Director

-Jeffrey S. Hatfield (1)(3) 63 Director

 Svetlana Lucas, Ph.D.
-(3) 49 Director
+(1)(3) 50 Director

 Paul Schimmel, Ph.D.
-80 Director
+81 Director

+Sara L. Zaknoen, M.D.
+(3) 63 Director